 Hi!
 Thanks for visiting my website.

-Every day in my office, I see girls and young women who believe there is something very wrong with them: It’s my ADHD, my depression, my anxiety.
-And every day, I talk to parents who struggle to understand what’s really going on.
+Every day in my office, I work with young women who view their feelings through the language of psychiatric diagnosis: “It’s my ADHD, my anxiety, my attachment issues.”
+Parents often react with dismissiveness or panic.
 I have written a book—Girlhood, Translated—to tell the story of our “Therapy Speak” era: how we got here, why we feel so stuck, and how we can find a way out.

 From Girlhood,Translated